"One Definite Locality"

 On March 11, 2009 the Library was informed that they would receive $17.5 million from the federal budget to begin renovation of the library.
 With the exception of the Eleanor Roosevelt Wings added in 1972, this would be the first major renovation of the Library structure since it opened in 1941.

 By May 2010, the renovation was underway.
-Long overdue, this renovation preserves the Library’s historical appearance while bringing the building up to National Archives’ standards for the long-term preservation of historic collections.
+Long overdue, this renovation preserved the Library’s historical appearance while bringing the building up to National Archives’ standards for the long-term preservation of historic collections.
 New drainage, plumbing, and roofing systems and new electrical, security, fire protection and other systems address longstanding facility problems.
-Museum visitors and researchers will enjoy improved amenities, including, for the first time, full accessibility for people in wheelchairs.
-The project is on schedule to be completed early 2013.
-New permanent museum exhibits are being installed with $6 million in private funds raised by the Roosevelt Institute, the Library’s non-profit partner.
+Museum visitors and researchers now enjoy improved amenities, including, for the first time, full accessibility for people in wheelchairs.
+New permanent museum exhibits were installed with $6 million in private funds raised by the Roosevelt Institute, the Library’s non-profit partner.